Page Created: 6/24/2015 Last Modified: 1/11/2019 Last Generated: 11/16/2023

 A middle egregore cannot restrict information flow to superiors like a middle manger can, since it is simply fulfilling the will of its members.

 Once an egregore forms, it suddenly finds itself born into the presence of other egregores, and it can communicate with them on a level that their individual members cannot understand.

 Once the communication between other egregores forms, the results of that communication influence the egregore, which in turn pressures the individual members.
 It does this by communicating its "expectation" downward.

-The individual members feel they must fulfill this expectation if possible, and pressure the other members to conform.
-If they meet the expectation, it travels upward, very quickly.
+The individual members feel they must fulfill this expectation, if possible, and pressure the other members to conform.
+If they meet the expectation, it travels upward very quickly.
 If they don't, a mismatch occurs, and the individual tells the egregore that it can't fulfill that expectation.
-It's kind of like when you assume something to be the case in your mind, but then a little fact comes up that tells you that was wrong.
+It's kind of like when you assume something to be the case in your mind, but then a little fact comes up that tells you that it was wrong.
 That little fact suddenly becomes very important.
-There were a few neurons to thank for that.
+There were probably a few neurons to thank for that.

 Egregores are very manipulative, sneaky beings.
 It is my theory that when we tell our finger to move, we alter the perception of its reality in such a way that it continues to do what it always did, but now works for us in a different way.

 That's how we program computers, we apply fixed subroutines to new environments.
-Like DNA, objects "instantiate" like people into new worlds created by the programmer.
+Like DNA, objects "instantiate" like people, or virtual-world avatars, into new worlds created by the programmer.